day8/re-frame/docs/WIP/Flow.md

 after it for you.
 It will thread (convey) data from one domino function to the next.
 It will call your functions at the right time, with the right (data) arguments.

-My second answer is: the method varies from domino to domino.
+My second answer is: the method/transport varies from domino to domino.
 Read on.
 But our main focus is on the reactive flow of 3-4-5-6.

 ## 1 -> 2

 `dispatch` queues events and they are not immediately processed.
-So event handling is done async.
+Event handling is done async.

-A router reads events from this queue, looks up the right handler and calls it. xxx
+A router reads events from this queue, looks up the associated handler and calls it.

 ## 2 -> 3

 Except I lied in the previous section.
 The router doesn't really look up a single "handler".
-Instead it looks up an interceptor chain (described later).
+Instead it looks up an interceptor chain.
+The method by which an Interceptor chain is executed is discussed in great detail shortly.

-That interceptor chain is a pipeline of functions.
-The last of them
-xxx

 ## 3->4->5->6

+So now we are at the meat and potatoes.
+The real subject of this tutorial.

 ## On Flow